tnahs/readstor/book/src/templates/configuration/names.md

 | `names.annotation` | `annotation` |
 | `names.directory`  | `book`       |

 Output files and directory names can be customized using the same [Tera][tera] syntax.
 ReadStor will inject a different context into each `names` during render time and set the template's output file/directory name to the resulting string.

-> <i class="fa fa-exclamation-circle"></i> The rendered book, annotation and directory names are
+> <i class="fa fa-exclamation-circle"></i> The rendered book, annotation and directory
-> sanitized to make sure they interact well with the file system.
-See
+> names are sanitized to make sure they interact well with the file system.
+See [String
-> [String Sanitization][string-sanitization] for more information.
+> Sanitization][string-sanitization] for more information.

 Additionally, all the rendered values from these keys are available within the template's context under the `names` variable regardless of the current context mode.
-See [Context Reference - Names][names] for more information.
+See [ContextReference - Names][names] for more information.

 > <i class="fa fa-exclamation-circle"></i> Note that the template's `context` matters when setting
 > `names`.